Ownership – content, domains, accounts, do you really hold the rights to everything you do online?

-It’s not unreasonable to assume that you have total ownership and full rights over all your original content that you post on the internet, but you might want to double check the Ts&Cs.
 Some sites such as LinkedIn explicitly reassure you that your content is yours and you have full rights to it, but there’s a sting in the tail:

 …you own the content and information that you submit or post to the Services and you are only granting LinkedIn the following non-exclusive license: A worldwide, transferable and sublicensable right to use, copy, modify, distribute, publish, and process, information and content that you provide through our Services, without any further consent, notice and/or compensation to you or others.